 Before Spotify, he was the Chief Marketing Officer for Gap, then the world’s largest specialty apparel company.
 Previously, Seth was the Founder and President of OgilvyEarth, one of the first sustainability-focused marketing consultancies and part of the WPP/Ogilvy agency network.
 Seth began his career as a journalist, and has an M.S. in journalism from the S.I.
 Newhouse School of Communications.

 With 40 years of marketing experience, Antonio is an experienced and successful global CMO and Marketing Industry leader who has worked with some of the most recognized companies and iconic brands, across multiple categories.
-He has held Global CMO roles for Facebook, HP Inc, and Visa, as well as the role of Chief Innovation and Portfolio Transformation Officer for PepsiCo Inc. Antonio has been a regular feature in the Forbes Most Influential CMOs, achieving top 5 positions in 2017 (#2), 2018 (#4) and 2019 (#3).
+Currently the Chief Marketing & Corporate Affairs Officer for HP Inc., he has previously held Global CMO roles for Facebook and Visa, as well as the role of Chief Innovation and Portfolio Transformation Officer for PepsiCo Inc. Antonio has been a regular feature in the Forbes Most Influential CMOs, achieving top 5 positions in 2017 (#2), 2018 (#4) and 2019 (#3).

 Antonio is a recognized thought leader and global influencer in marketing transformation.
 He is known for his compelling vision and his commitment to action.
 Throughout his career, Antonio has been successful in driving growth by building businesses, brands and marketing teams that have stood the test of time.
 He is skilled in developing successful strategies that drive revenue by building high performing teams and marketing ecosystems, infusing deep analytics into effective communication strategies and driving meaningful innovation throughout the customer’s journey.